Stability and Growth Pact: Reform 2005

-Reform 2011 and hints to the new European economic governance
+Reforms 2011–13

-The 2010 European sovereign debt crisis proved the serious shortcomings embedded in the SGP.
+The euro area crisis proved the serious shortcomings embedded in the SGP.
 On one hand, fiscal wisdom was not spontaneously followed by the majority of Eurozone Members during the early-2000s expansion cycle.
-On the other, the EDP was not duly carried out when necessary, as the cases of France and Germany clearly show.
+On the other hand, the EDP was not duly carried out, when necessary, as the cases of France and Germany clearly show.

 In order to stabilise the Eurozone, Member States adopted an extensive package of reforms, aiming at straightening both the substantive budgetary rules and the enforcement framework.
 The result was a complete revision of the SGP.
 The measures adopted soon proved highly controversial, because they implied an unprecedented curtailment of national sovereignty and the conferral upon the Union of penetrating surveillance competences.
 The new framework consists of a patchwork of normative acts, both within and outside the formal EU edifice.
-As a consequence, the system is now much more complex.
+Consequently, the system is now much more complex.